v3gaaa/TkinterQuestionnaireExample/README.md

-1.In order to run this program you need to have installed: pandas tkinter
+1.In order to run this program you need to have installed: pandas & tkinter

-2. This program will stop working if you move any files or modify their names.
-3.Please only run the PISA_RUNME file.
+3. Please only run the PISA_RUNME file.